Battle of Brännkyrka: According to Swedish sources

 Swedes attempted the attack first during the daylight but the Danes were alerted by a sentry located around Långbro gård, Älvsjö so the attack failed.
 Consequently, the Danish army attacked the southern flank but the Swedes repelled the attack and eventually broke through their defense line.
 This coincided with the appearance of Swedish reinforcement as a part of the foot soldiers that were not yet involved into the battle and who intervened in the attack.
 In result the Danish front was dissolved and fled.
 During the escape Danish heavy cavalry was caught in the swamps.
 Sture took 300 prisoners with him in Stockholm.
 It is reported that 1600 farmers have remained on the battlefield.

-It was believed that Gustav Vasa hold the Swedish banner during the battle but this is now contested.
+It was believed that Gustav Vasa held the Swedish banner during the battle but this is now contested.
 On the other hand, he possibly participated in the battle, at least he was shortly afterwards among Sten Sture's troops.